YanSido/kanban-final/README.md

 1. Click on one of the add-task buttons, to add a new task to the respective list.
 The task content will be taken from the respective input field. (must contain to add)
 2. Double clicking a task will enable to edit its text.
 The change will be saved after loosing focus.
 3. Hovering over a task element and pressing `alt + 1-3` will move the task to the appropriate list (`1`: todo, `2`: in-progress, `3`: done).
-4. The search input should filter tasks case-**in**sensitively, so that only tasks that match the search string are displayed.
+4. The search input filters tasks case-**in**sensitively, so that only tasks that match the search string are displayed.
 5. Right click on task will delete it.
 6. Every time you add/remove task, will update the counter under the list's title (todo, in-progress, done).
 7. Dragging task to other list will add it to the top of the appropriate list, Dragging task to other task will add it underneath it.